TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/examples/position_sense/tamagawa_example.md

 - Load share mode is used.
 Refer \ref PRUICSSG_LOAD_SHARE_MODE for more details.
 - Encoders of different make and different numbers of encoders connected across channels can be connected.
 - Encoders of the same frequency must be connected to all configured channels.
-- In this mode, data reception can start independently on all channels.
+- Data reception can start independently on all channels.
 - After clock transmission, all channels wait for a response and process the response independently.
 However, all channels must finish processing before the next command can be triggered.
 - 1 Tamagawa driver instance and corresponding SysConfig Tamagawa module instance is used for all channels.